HDTian/HDTian/README.md

 - [RFQT](https://github.com/HDTian/RFQT) if the causal effect can be nonlinear or heterogeneous
 - [TVMR](https://github.com/HDTian/TVMR) if the causal effect can be time-varying

-Email code issues to me directly - most will be solved within 2 working days
+Email code issues to me directly—I’ll resolve most within two working days.

-Let me know if you feel any guidance is not clear
+Let me know if any guidance seems unclear.

-Methodological inquiries and collaboration are very welcome